-Tornado season is here and it is important to take the proper precautions and learn about tornado safety before your trip.
+Tornado season is a popular travel time and it is important to take the proper precautions and learn about tornado safety before your trip.
 Follow the five tips below to help protect you and your family.

 1. Educate yourself on tornado season